-Sassoon fought in the Great War as a second lieutenant, and was a decorated war-hero.
-This did not stop him from writing a letter to his commanding officer with his resignation from the army, the most of which can be condensed into the powerful line, “I believe that the war upon which I entered as a war of defence and liberation has now become a war of aggression and conquest”.
+Sassoon fought in the Great War as a second lieutenant and was a decorated war hero.
+This did not stop him from writing a letter to his commanding officer with his resignation from the army, the most of which can be condensed into the powerful line, “I believe that the war upon which I entered as a war of defense and liberation has now become a war of aggression and conquest”.
 He was put in Craiglockhart for this letter, where he met and influenced Wilfred Owen.

 Summary of Counter-Attack